A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 Hand embroidered cushion covers MOAKAJSA and KLARAFINA use two different techniques.
 These global products are made in collaboration with Rangsutra in India, and are designed by Akanksha Deo.

-This hand-embroidered cushion cover from the TILLTALANDE collection, was made in collaboration with Jordan River Foundation, who work to create long-term livelihoods for female artisans, both Jordanians and Syrian refugees.
+This hand-embroidered cushion cover from the TILLTALANDE collection, was made in collaboration with Jordan River Foundation, who work to create long-term livelihoods for female artisans in Jordan.

 2019

-Together with designer Martin Bergström, ANNANSTANS was produced with artisans in India, Romania, Thailand and Jordan.
-The collection features everything from scarves and bags, to ceramic bowls, banana-fibre baskets and wooden sculptures.
+Together with designer Martin Bergström, ANNANSTANS was produced with artisans in India, Romania, Thailand and Jordan; and ranged from scarves and bags, to ceramic bowls, banana-fibre baskets and more.

 With HANTVERK, Scandinavian handicraft tradition was mixed with new inspiration from around the world.
-The outcome was handmade baskets, ceramics, textiles and more.
-The collection was a collaboration between the many skilled artisans of Doi Tung Development in Thailand, Industree and Rangsutra in India, Jordan river Foundation in Jordan, MBQ in Romania and IKEA designers.
+The outcome was baskets, ceramics, textiles and more made by artisans in Thailand, India, Jordan and Romania.

 2018

 The INNEHÅLLSRIK collection was made from natural materials and showcases traditional handicraft, including banana fibre baskets, handwoven and hand embroidered blankets, towels and cushion covers.
-The collection was developed together with skilled artisans from Rangsutra and Industree.
+The collection was developed together with skilled a

 2017

-For the production of the UTZ/Rainforest Alliance certified, single-origin PÅTÅR coffee, IKEA partnered with Ahlod Kawacom.
-They have a long-term collaboration with small farm holders in the White Nile Region in Uganda.
+For the production of the UTZ/Rainforest Alliance certified, single-origin PÅTÅR coffee, IKEA partnered with Ahlod Kawacom and their network of small farm holders in Uganda.
 The coffee is sold in IKEA stores globally.

 2016